Android 9 Pie download

 Step 3.
 Also, download Odin PC software (latest version).

 Step 4.
 Extract the firmware file now.
-You can use a free software like 7-zip for this.
+You can use free software like 7-zip for this.
 Install 7-zip, then right click on firmware file and under 7-zip, select ‘Extract here’.
-You should get a file in .tar.md5 format now.
-(You may get 4 or more files, with AP, BL, CP or CSC etc. written at the beginning of those files.)
-We will be loading this file into Odin, to be installed on the device (in step 10 below).
+You should get files in .tar.md5 format now.
+(You may a bunch of files, and you will find text like AP, BL, CP or CSC etc. written at the beginning of those files.)
+We will be loading this file into Odin, to be installed on the device.

 Step 5.
 Extract the Odin file.
 You should get the Odin exe file (other files could be hidden, hence not visible).

 Step 6.
-Disconnect your Galaxy Note 8 from PC if it is connected.
+Disconnect your Galaxy device from PC if it is connected.

 Step 7.
 Boot your device into download mode:

 - Power off your device.
 Wait for 6-7 seconds after screen goes off.

-- Press and hold the three buttons Volume down + Home + Power together until you see the Warning screen.
+- Press and hold the three buttons Volume down + Bixby + Power together until you see the Warning screen.

 - Press Volume Up to continue to download mode.